Established by Government Leaders

 - France Córdova, Director, National Science Foundation

-The individuals who succeed the above government officials will be automatically appointed as ex-oficios on the Foundation for Food and Agriculture Research board as per the 2014 Farm Bill.
+The individuals who succeed the above government officials in those positions are automatically appointed as ex-officios on the Foundation for Food and Agriculture Research Board of Directors as per the 2014 Farm Bill.

 An essential piece of the USDA team’s efforts was soliciting nominations and recruiting the voting members of Foundation’s inaugural board of directors.
 As per the Farm Bill, names were solicited from both industry and the National Academy of Sciences.
 From hundreds of names, the USDA selected a dedicated, passionate, and knowledgeable board representing food and agriculture from an academic, nonprofit, and business perspective.